podondra/gym-rl/post/reinforcement-learning.md

 Actions whose estimated value is greatest are called *greedy* actions.
 Selecting one of these actions is *exploiting* current knowledge of the values of the actions.
-If a non-greedy action is selected than an agent is *exploring* cause it enables to improve estimate of the non-greedy action.
+If a nongreedy action is selected than an agent is *exploring* cause it enables to improve estimate of the nongreedy action.
 Exploitation maximize the expected reward one step and exploration may produce greater total reward.
 It is impossible to explore and exploit with any single action selection